 Not a particularly noteworthy power aside from its oddity.
 At least not until one considered that the toads she was able to summon got as tall as 30-40 feet in size and had access to their own cape powers.

-Oh and lest she forget to mention they were also freaking ninja toads?
+Oh and lest she forgets to mention they were also freaking ninja toads?
 Taylor could still barely believe that part herself.

 Well, viewed in that light, her power was still odd.
-But it was also very versatile and potentially incredibly powerful.
+But it was also very versatile and potentially incredibly strong.

 It sounded insane even within the privacy of her thoughts and the benefit of firsthand experience.
+Other dimensions exist of course, she'd seen the Earth Aelph movies to prove it.
+After Professor Haywire that was a fact everyone knew.
+But to actually summon denizens of another dimension?
 She knew powers could be incredibly strange at times.
 There were examples in her own city even of some incredibly out there powers.
 Newter and Gregor from Faultline's crew or Night from the Nazi faction, the E88 just to name a few.
-Her research into the local cape scene had become a lot less casual of late now that it was likely going to be so important for her day to day life with her powers.
+Her research into the local cape scene had become a lot less casual of late now that it was likely going to be so important for her day-to-day life with her powers.

 But summoning a race of intelligent ninja toads from another dimension was a bit beyond the pale.
 She probably still wouldn't have believed it if the first toad she'd summoned, the one she'd named her main battle partner; which was apparently a somewhat important title within the Toad clan, hadn't summoned her back to the mountain he called home so that the family could meet their new summoner.